-Non-MTOC Teams: The following additional requirements apply to all Fall teams, and to all Spring teams playing in divisions which are not eligible for the Massachusetts Tournament of Champions (collectively referred to as “non-MTOC teams”):
+- Non-MTOC Teams: The following additional requirements apply to all Fall and Spring teams playing in divisions which are not eligible for the Massachusetts Tournament of Champions (collectively referred to as “non-MTOC teams”)

 - Sizes: Non-MTOC eligible teams are limited to 22 players, except for 6v6 and 8v8 teams – (see appropriate section).
 Waiver applications to permit rostering more than 22 players should be submitted to the third vice-president for determination by the competition committee.